Pylons/pyramid/docs/narr/hybrid.rst

 Hybrid Applications
 -------------------

-We've seen that *either* traversal or url dispatch can be used to create a :mod:`repoze.bfg` application.
+Clearl *either* traversal or url dispatch can be used to create a :mod:`repoze.bfg` application.
 However, it is possible to combine the competing concepts of traversal and url dispatch to resolve URLs to code within the same application.

-Understanding how hybrid mode works requires a little "inside baseball" knowledge of how :mod:`repoze.bfg` works.
-No matter whether :term:`traversal` or :term:`URL dispatch` is used, :mod:`repoze.bfg` uses the :term:`Zope Component Architecture` under the hood to dispatch a request to a :term:`view callable`.
-In Zope Component Architecture-speak, a view callable is a "multi adapter" registered for a :term:`context` type and a :term:`request` type as well as a particular :term:`view name`, also known as a :term:`triad`.
-When a request is generated and a :term:`router` performs its logic, it locates these three values.
-These three values are fed to the :term:`application registry` as a query to find "the best" view callable.

-.. note:: To understand this process more deeply, it may be useful to read :ref:`router_chapter`.

-A hybrid-mode application is one which performs :term:`traversal` *after* a :term:`route` has already matched.

 To "turn on" hybrid mode, use a :term:`route configuration` that includes a ``path`` argument that contains a special dynamic part: